open-telemetry/opentelemetry-python/RELEASING.md

 ## Notes about "pre-releases"

-* Pre-release versions (e.g. `1.12.0rc1-0.31b0`) are supported, and will cause a "short-term" release branch to be created based on the full version name
+* Pre-release versions (e.g. `1.9.0rc1`) are supported, and will cause a "short-term" release branch to be created based on the full version name
-  (e.g. `release/v1.12.0rc1-0.31b0` instead of a "long-term" release branch name like `release/v1.9.x-0.31bx`).
+  (e.g. `release/v1.9.0rc1-0.21b0` instead of a "long-term" release branch name like `release/v1.9.x-0.21bx`).
 * Patch releases are not supported on short-term release branches.
-* The version in `main` in this case will be bumped to the release version (e.g. `1.12.0-dev/0.32b0-dev`).
+* The stable version in `main` in this case will remain the same (e.g. `1.9.0-dev`), since the next release version (that is not a prereleaes) is still `1.9.0`.
-* To make a second pre-release version, manually update the version in `main` (e.g. update it from `1.12.0-dev` to `1.12.0rc2-dev`) before running the prepare release branch workflow for that release.
+* The unstable version in `main` will be bumped  (e.g. `0.22b0-dev`).
-* Note that pre-releases are not needed for unstable artifacts.
+* Note that the workflow does not support the concept of a pre-release for unstable artifacts.

 ## After the release